VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

     }

     // This was added
-    if (camera == null || simulation == null) return;
+    // Ensure camera and simulation are initialized before handling mouse input if (camera == null || simulation == null) return;

     // This was added
-    // Handle mouse input to detect collisions with the camera raycast if (game.Input.HasMouse && game.Input.IsMouseButtonPressed(MouseButton.Left))
+    // Handle mouse input for interactions
+    if (game.Input.HasMouse && game.Input.IsMouseButtonPressed(MouseButton.Left))
     {
-        var hitResult = camera.RaycastMouse(simulation, game.Input.MousePosition);
+        // Check for collisions with physics-based entities using raycasting var hitResult = camera.RaycastMouse(simulation, game.Input.MousePosition);

         if (hitResult.Succeeded)